Alka-bit/MobileRobot/README.md

 # MobileRobot
-Obstacles and Edge avoiding robot
+Obstacles and Edge avoiding robot using reinforcement learning